DragVideo: Interactive Drag-style Video Editing: Methodology

 \section{Methodology}

-This section presents an in-depth technical exposition of DragVideo.
-As depicted in Figure~\ref{fig:main}, the top part illustrates the comprehensive pipeline of DragVideo, which processes the user's input video and point pairs to execute the "drag" operation on the video.
-The four core modules of the pipeline are displayed at the bottom of Figure~\ref{fig:main}, the intricacies of which will be further delineated.
+This section presents an in-depth technical exposition of \textit{DragVideo}.
+The workflow is depicted in Fig.\ref{fig:main}, which processes the input video and point pairs to execute the ``drag'' operation on the video.
+Section~\ref{meth:unet} describes the preliminaries of the video diffusion models we use.
 Section~\ref{meth:lora} elucidates the Sample-specific LoRA fine-tuning, integral for enhancing the preservation of personal identity in the edited video.
-Section~\ref{meth:prop} provides a description of the propagation of the user's point pairs throughout the entire video.
-Section~\ref{meth:drag} explicates \textit{Drag on Video U-Net} (DoVe), the utilization of video latent optimization for drag-style editing.
-Lastly, Section~\ref{meth:MSA} details the employment of the Mutual Self-Attention technique, ensuring consistency between the input and the output videos.
+Section~\ref{meth:prop} provides descriptions of the propagation of the user's point pairs throughout the entire video.
+Section~\ref{meth:drag} describes Drag-style video latent optimization, one of the core components that drag-style editing of video works.
+Lastly, Section~\ref{meth:MSA} details the employment of the Mutual Self-Attention technique, which is another core part of \textit{DragVideo} that help ensuring consistency between the input and the output videos.